 This Blog will describe how to perform the repair process.
-Also, it will also give you the in-depth knowledge of the MDF file, reasons as to why it gets corrupt, identifies some tools to repair it, and also the most efficient resolution in case the free repair methods fail to produce healthy SQL Server database file stored in MDF format.
+Also, it will also give you the in-depth knowledge of the MDF file, reasons as to why it gets corrupt, identify some tools to repair it, and also the most efficient resolution in case the free repair methods fail to produce healthy SQL Server database file stored in MDF format.
 Let’s get started!

 What is an MDF file?

 The MDF file housed in the Microsoft SQL Server, a relational database management system, is the primary data file of the database that stores all data.
-Therefore, you can also refer it as the main or master database file of the SQL Server.
+Therefore, you can also refer to it as the main or master database file of the SQL Server.
 Each SQL Server database would contain at least one MDF file.

 It stores components such as Indexes, XML Indexes, Views, Tables, Triggers, Stored Procedures, Rules, User Defined Functions, Keys and data types, sparse columns, column set property, and file stream data types.
 The MDF file can be summed up as the primary element for administering the SQL database!